position

 5. When should I use an exothermic riser sleeve?

-Chills accelerate solidification in targeted regions, pushing the last-to-freeze zones toward the riser.
-They are particularly effective where geometry makes riser placement difficult.
+Chills (metal inserts in the mold) accelerate solidification in specific regions, effectively “pushing” the last-to-freeze zone toward the riser.
+They are essential for establishing directional solidification in areas where geometry prevents direct riser placement.

 8. How much gating area should connect a riser to a casting?